roman-milk/roman-milk.github.io/family-troubles.md

  The old heap was his pride and joy and would soon be on the road, if he could find the time.
 He gritted his teeth on hearing a car pull up outside.
 Not only was it her but they would have to block him with so little space to park.
 No easy escape now.
 Her words rang through his mind like death tolls.

  'Either behave yourself with my mother or stay away.'
 She had warned.
 No mention of her father.
 Did that mean Gina was the hard one in the family?
 If so he had certainly broken the ice there.
-Report_Story #1